-- the identification of elements to which specific intents apply.
-This permits the attachment of a policySet to be linked to specific intents on the target element for example, a policySet relating to encryption of messages can be targeted to services and references - which have the confidentiality intent applied. the targeting of subelements of an interface, including operations and messages.
-This permits the attachment of a intent/policySet to an individual operation or to an individual. - This permits the attachment of a intent/policySet to an individual operation or to an individual message within an interface, separately from the policies that apply to other operations or messages in the interface. - the targeting of a specific use of a component, through its unique structuralURI [SCA-Assembly].
+the identification of elements to which specific intents apply.
+This permits the attachment of a policySet to be linked to specific intents on the target element - for example, a policySet relating to energytion of messages can be targeted to carriese and references.

+example, a policySet relating to encryption of messages can be targeted to services and references which have the confidentiality intent applied.

+- 1969 the targeting of subelements of an interface, including operations and messages. - This permits the attachment of a intent/policySet to an individual operation or to an individual message within an interface, separately from the policies that apply to other operations or messages in the interface. - the targeting of a specific use of a component, through its unique structuralURI [SCA-Assembly].

-This permits the attachment of a intent/policySet to a specific use of a component in one context, that can be different from the policySet(s) that are applied to other uses of the same component. - 1977 Details of the available XPath functions is given in the section "XPath Functions for the @attachTo Attribute". - 1980 EXAMPLE: - 1981
+This permits the attachment of a intent/policySet to a specific use of a component in one context, that can be different from the policySet(s) that are applied to other uses of the same component. - 1976 Details of the available XPath functions is given in the section "XPath Functions for the @attachTo Attribute". - 1979 EXAMPLE: